 Refibra technology involves the upcycling of cotton scraps from garment production, which is added to wood pulp, which has been sourced from responsibly managed forests.

 This results in a new raw material, TENCEL TM branded Lyocell fibers, that are produced to make fabrics and textiles.
-During manufacturing 99.7% of solvents are recaptured and reused and 95% less water is used in the production cycle than in conventional cotton fabric production.
+During manufacturing 99.7% of solvents are recaptured and reused.
+Also, 95% less water is used in the production cycle than in conventional cotton fabric production.

 The fibers are smooth and gentle against the skin, while being strong and durable enough for everyday wear.
 The fibers are being used in fabric for jeans and other outer garments and Patagonia is one clothing brand that is already using this fabric.

-ECONYL® is 100% Nylon yarn which is regenerated from pre and post consumer waste materials, such as abandoned fishing nets in the seas, recycled plastic bottles, tulle or fluff of carpets and other plastic products.
+ECONYL® is 100% Nylon yarn which is regenerated from pre and post consumer waste materials.
+Materials such as abandoned fishing nets in the seas, recycled plastic bottles, tulle or fluff of carpets and other plastic products, are used.
 It is produced by two Italian companies, Carvico and Jersey Lomellina and over 700 fashion and clothing brands are using the fabric worldwide to produce exclusive beachwear.

 These fabrics are comfortable, elastic, innovative and resist pilling.
 The fashionable swimsuits are high performance and are resistant to oils and sun creams and UV rays and most importantly, have an eco friendly soul .